-Gervase is a Professor of Leadership and Organization Development at the Beedie School of Business, Simon Fraser University in Vancouver, Canada, ranked in the top 100 management research universities in the world.
-He is an award winning author of over 100 articles and books on leadership, teams and organizational change.
+Gervase is the Professor of Leadership and Organization Development at the Beedie School of Business, Simon Fraser University in Vancouver, Canada, which is ranked in the top 100 management research universities in the world.
+He is an award-winning author of over 100 articles and books on leadership, teams, and organizational change.
 Gervase has been rated one of the world’s most influential thinkers in “people strategy” every year since 2016 by HR Magazine.

-Mike has over 20 years of leadership experience in a broad array of situations having been a mergers and acquisitions lawyer, an-in house counsel, a senior executive responsible for a large operation, and an entrepeneur who has successfully started two companies.
-He did his Ph.D. on the application of dialogic techniques to law and regulation or how do you change the behaviour of a system of thousands of people so that they really learn the new behaviour.
+Mike has over 20 years of leadership experience in a broad array of situations having been a mergers and acquisitions lawyer, an-in house counsel, a senior executive responsible for a large operation, and an entrepreneur who has successfully started two companies.
+He did his Ph.D. on the application of dialogic techniques to law and regulation.
+Or, how do you change the behaviour of a system of thousands of people so that they really learn the new behaviour?
 Gervase was his supervisor.
 He is constantly looking to improve his self-differentiation.
 He lives in the country with his wife, his son, and eight chickens.

 In the early 2000’s Mike graduated from law school and started working at one of the premier corporate law firms in Toronto, Canada.
 After realizing that it was not a match for his values – he left and went in search of a ‘great company’ to work for.
 Luckily, he found and worked for three in quick succession as their corporate lawyer.
 All three of them were Canadian built and owned, run by the original entrepreneurs who founded them, had strong values, and a real sense of community.
 He loved being a part of those communities.
 Unfortunately, those collaborative cultures did not survive very long, usually because companies choose profits over people.